Brand storytelling is a powerful way to build lasting connections with audiences through content.

 What we’re talking about here is ‘data journalism’, a term that covers a range of disciplines and is used in varying ways by news organizations positioning themselves as forward thinking and in tune with today.

-For the BBC, a media business struggling to maintain relevance with younger audiences, this data-driven brand storytelling is pure gold.
+For the BBC, this data-driven brand storytelling is pure gold.